hindu-comm/weblogs/manasataramgini/2017/02/2017-02-12_the-ramayae1b987a-and-a-para-ramayae1b987a-in-numbers-i-epic-as-religion.md

 grounds of their denigration of the great god Indra.
 This historical background would imply that the prājāpatya-s first rose as a dominant force inside the Vedic intellectual circles.
 The mark of this rise was first seen in the brāhmaṇa texts.
-Then as the prājāpatya-s “conquered” the intellectual landscape they extended their influence to more “secular” intellectual activities such as the itihāsa-s and mathematics/science.
+Then as the prājāpatya-s“conquered” the intellectual landscape they extended their influence to more “secular” intellectual activities such as the itihāsa-s and mathematics/science.
 This was when Brahman came to prominence in the